DESCRIPTION

 TOXICITY

 The correct identification of the substance is important.
-If the symptoms are inconsistent with those described, or the history is considered unreliable, other substances may need to be considered. |
+If the symptoms are inconsistent with those described in the literature, or the history is considered unreliable, other substances may need to be considered. |

 HUMAN

-The acute toxic dose in children has not been determined.
+The toxic dose in children has not been established. |

 |